bboe/hackday_bot/README.rst

    :alt: Latest hackday_bot version
    :target: https://pypi.python.org/pypi/hackday_bot

-A Reddit bot that helps faciltiate ideas and selection of ideas for a hack day.
+A Reddit bot that helps facilitate the creation and selection of ideas for a hack day.

 Installation